thunder-project/thunder-extraction/README.md

 Source or feature extraction is the process of identifying spatial features of interest from data that varies over space and time.
 It can be either unsupervised or supervised, and is common in biological data analysis problems, like identifying neurons in calcium imaging data.

 This package contains a collection of approaches for solving this problem.
-It defines a set of `algorithms` in the `scikit-learn` style, each of which can be `fit` to data, and return a `model` that can be used to `transform` new data.
+It defines a set of `algorithms` in the [`scikit-learn`](https://github.com/scikit-learn/scikit-learn) style, each of which can be `fit` to data, and return a `model` that can be used to `transform` new data.
 Compatible with Python 2.7+ and 3.4+.
-Works well alongside `thunder` and supports parallelization via spark, but can also be used on local `numpy` arrays.
+Works well alongside [`thunder`](https://github.com/thunder-project/thunder) and supprts parallelization via [`spark`](https://github.com/apache/spark), but can be used as a standalone package on local [`numpy`](https://github.com/numpy/numpy) arrays.

 ## installation